boformer/CitiesHarmony/README.md

 It hotpatches older Harmony versions (1.2.0.1 and 1.1.0.0) and adds limited cross-compatibility for Harmony 1.0.9.1.
 All of those versions are still used by various mods.
 The patching is necessary because Harmony 1.x is incompatible with 2.x.

-The bundled `0Harmony.dll` contains additional bug fixes that are specific to the mono runtime of Cities: Skylines.
+The bundled `CitiesHarmony.Harmony.dll` (a fork of `0Harmony.dll`) contains additional bug fixes that are specific to the mono runtime of Cities: Skylines.

 The associated Steam workshop item will be updated to the latest stable Harmony 2.x version in periodic intervals.
-By relying on a single `0Harmony.dll` for all mods, we can make sure that all mods use the latest version it that includes all bug fixes.
+By relying on a single `CitiesHarmony.Harmony.dll` for all mods, we can make sure that all mods use the latest version it that includes all bug fixes.

 **By using auto-subscription, it is possible to migrate existing mods to Harmony 2.x without causing disruptions for users!**